"It’s salty enough to use in place of table salt, though it’s substantially lower in sodium."

 - Delicious Salty and Savory Flavor.
 In taste tests, equal portions of salt and Green Salt had the same saltiness.
 It also adds umami to make your food more savory.

 - Contains Chlorophyll, Vitamin B3, Potassium, and Magnesium.
-Green Salt's minerals and vitamins help blood pressure control and normal function of our immune and nervous systems.
+These minerals and vitamins may help blood pressure control and normal function of our immune and nervous systems.

 Made From Salicornia, the Salty Superfood